-- (d) Level of Government specifies the level of government (e.g., Central, Regional, Provincial or Local) maintaining the measure for which the entry is made; - (e) Type of Obligation refers to the obligations of Article 9.3 (National Treatment), Article 9.4 (Most-Favoured-Nation Treatment), Article 9.7 (Performance Requirements) or Article 9.8 (Senior Management and Board of Directors), as the case may be, which does not apply to the listed measure; - (f) Description of Measure describes measures that do not conform to Article XX.3 (National Treatment), Article 9.4 (Most-Favoured-Nation Treatment), Article 9.7 (Performance Requirements), or Article 9.8 (Senior Management and Board of Directors) for which the entry is made; and - (g) Source of Measure is identified for transparency purposes only, for existing measures that apply to the sector, subsector, or activity covered by the entry. - 6.
+- (d) Level of Government specifies the level of government (e.g., Central, Regional, Provincial or Local) maintaining the measure for which an entry is made; - (e) Type of Obligation refers to the obligation of Article 9.3 (National Treatment), Article 9.4 (Most-Favoured-Nation Treatment), Article 9.7 (Performance Requirements) or Article 9.8 (Senior Management and Board of Directors), as the case may be, which does not apply to the listed measure; - (f) Description of Measure describes measures that do not conform to Article 9.3 (National Treatment), Article 9.4 (Most-Favoured-Nation Treatment), Article 9.7 (Performance Requirements), or Article 9.8 (Senior Management and Board of Directors) for which an entry is made; and

+- (g) Source of Measure is identified for transparency purposes only, for existing measures that apply to the sector, subsector, or activity covered by the entry. - 7.
 In the interpretation of any entry, all elements of the entry shall be considered.
-The Description of Measure element shall prevail over all other elements. - 7.
-These Explanatory Notes form an integral part of List B. - 1.
-Sector: Agriculture
+The Description of Measure element shall prevail over all other elements. - 8.
+These Explanatory Notes form an integral part of List A.